Prince Ali bin Hussein

-Prince Ali bin Hussein (الأمير علي بن الحسين; born 23 December 1975) is the third son of King Hussein of Jordan, and the second child of the king by his third wife, Queen Alia.
+Prince Ali bin Al Hussein (الأمير علي بن الحسين; born 23 December 1975) is the third son of King Hussein of Jordan, and the second child of the king by his third wife, Queen Alia.
 He is also the half brother of King Abdullah II.
-He is a member of the Hashemite family, which has ruled Jordan since 1921 and claims to be a descendant of the Islamic prophet Muhammad.
+He is a member of the Hashemite family, which has ruled Jordan since 1921 and states to be a descendant of the Islamic prophet Muhammad.

 In September 2015, Prince Ali announced his candidacy in the FIFA presidential election following Sepp Blatter's resignation.

 Early life and education

 Prince Ali began his primary education at the Islamic Educational College in Amman.
 He continued his studies in the United Kingdom, the United States and graduated from Salisbury School in Connecticut in 1993, where he excelled in wrestling.

 Prince Ali is fluent in Arabic, English, and Circassian.

 In 1998 Prince Ali went on a publicized horseback journey to the Caucasus (Circassia), from Jordan through Syria and Turkey, to raise awareness of the Circassian diaspora worldwide.
 The trip traced (in reverse) the path of the exodus that brought the Circassians to Jordan.